stanwhyte/edu-builder-blocks/README.md

 1. [Create](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) a new keypair if necessary to allow access to any EC2 instances subsequently created.
 1. Select the desired region to be used for all regional workload deployments, using the [regional product services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) table to ensure all desired services are available.
 It is recommended initial testing be performed in the `us-east-1` region as it has all services available.
 1. [Create](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) a user with administrative privileges.
-1. [Install](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) the AWS command line interface.
+1. [Install](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) the AWS command line interface, setting the default region for the profile to be the one selected above.
+1. Optionally, [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) the `AWS_PROFILE` environment variable in the current shell if multiple profiles are being used.
+This step is unnecessary if the default profile is being used.
 1. Clone the EDU Builder Blocks project `git clone https://github.com/aws-samples/edu-builder-blocks.git` to establish a local copy of the project and change into the correct directory `cd edu-builder-blocks`.
-1. [Create](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) an S3 bucket in the region of choice.
-1. Search and replace the BUCKET string in the current file (README.md) with the new bucket name `sed -i '.bak' 's/BUCKET/TBCK/2; s/BUCKET/my-bucket-name/g; s/TBCK/BUCKET/g' README.md`
-1. Search and replace the REGION string in the current file (README.md) with the selected region `sed -i '' 's/REGION/TRGN/2; s/REGION/us-east-1/g; s/TRGN/REGION/g' README.md`
+1. Use the `./scripts/bootstrap.sh -d . -e DEV -b BUCKET` script to create an S3 bucket and modify this README.md file to point to the correct region and s3 bucket name.
 1. Use the `./scripts/build-submodules.sh -d .` script to update all of the submodules to the latest version and prepare them for deployment.